 Q: What are the eligibility requirements of the YRP?

-A: As mentioned earlier, because the YRP is a feature of the Post-9/11 GI Bill, using that GI Bill is a must.
+A: Because the YRP is a feature of the Post-9/11 GI Bill, using that GI Bill is a must.
 The holder of the Post-9/11 GI Bill must be at the 100% tier to be eligible for the YRP.
 Remember, not all schools have YRP agreements with the VA.
 Schools establish the percentage they choose to waive, how many students can be in the program at any one time, the maximum amount waived per student, and which degree plans and degree levels will be included in their YRP.
 Dig into the details to make sure you understand the program.

 Q: How much will I get for my monthly housing allowance?

-A: The amount of your Monthly Housing Allowance (MHA) is based on several factors.
+A: The amount of your monthly housing allowance (MHA) is based on several factors.
 The primary one is the location of the school, since its zip code is a major factor in determining how much you get paid each month.
 Once the amount for a specific zip code is calculated, the student gets paid at the E-5 with dependents pay grade regardless of their pay grade when they got out of the military and if they have dependents or not.
-When looking up how much MHA you will get using the Basic Allowance for Housing calculator, first enter the zip code and then the pay grade of E-5 and use the E-5 Pay Grade with Dependents rate from the results.
+When looking up how much MHA you will get using the basic allowance for housing calculator, first enter the zip code and then the pay grade of E-5 and use the E-5 Pay Grade with Dependents rate from the results.
 After that, your Post-9/11 GI Bill percentage tier applies to that rate.

 For example, if you are attending the University of Arizona (zip code 85721) and are at the 100% tier, you would receive $1,674/month.
 However, if you are at the 70% tier, you would get $1,171.80/month.
-The amount of MHA is the same regardless of degree level; grad students get the same amount as undergraduates for the same zip code and tier percentage.
+The amount of MHA is the same regardless of degree level, and grad students get the same amount as undergraduates for the same zip code and tier percentage.

 The other thing that affects MHA is if you are attending on campus or online.
 Online-only students get 50% of the national MHA average or about $800/month.
 One way for online students to get the full MHA is to take hybrid classes, which include a mix of online and on-campus learning.